 Scientifically when climate changes, the negative impacts affect our bodily functions.
 We tend to ignore them initially but it does anyway.
-And by the time we realize it has already infested.
+And by the time we realize it has already been infested.

 To eradicate such situations, our elders deemed it fit to make fasting a necessity during Navratri as a ritual.
-Due to this, common problems like indigestion, cough, and cold, headaches, etc lie at bay.
+Due to this, common problems like indigestion, cough, cold, headaches, etc lie at bay.

 Hence, it is advised to consider keeping fast throughout the period of Navratri.

 It is better if you can follow the process of fasting or minimal eating in the four Navratri’s as it will keep you extremely fit and attract positive energies towards you.